Skip to main content

 Consider a Helping Hand

 Seek help to improve your understanding of the material and your grades.
 Ask your teacher if they’ll work with you one-on-one to go over topics you don’t understand or work through a question step by step.
-Consider enlisting a peer tutor who did well in the class recently, or utilizing outside resources which can help explain topics in new ways.
+Consider enlisting a peer tutor who did well in the class recently, or utilizing outside resources that can help explain topics in new ways.

 What if you don’t have time to increase your GPA?